Site icon BIG

 Best Annuals for Outdoor Containers

-Annual plants complete their life cycle in one season but offer vibrant color and instant impact.
+Annual plants complete their life cycle in one season but offer vibrant color and immediate impact.
 Some top choices include:

 Tip: Plant annuals in clusters for a bold visual effect, and mix complementary colors for maximum impact.